TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/012 Value Objects.md

 The first slides are more elaborate in detail regarding what the code does.
 Then, because the configuration is pretty similar, the later slides will be more brief.

+### Has Conversion
+The most versatile and simplest approach to mapping Value Objects is to use the HasConversion method.\
+You already saw this in the strongly typed ID mapping.
+It can work for any single-valued value object.\
+If you are creative, you may also be able to use it for multi-valued value objects, but I would not recommend it.
+Querying becomes difficult.

+You can see an example of single-valued value object again on the next slide.

 ### Note
 For each field variable or property on an entity, we have to add specific configuration.\
 You can access this field or property in two ways: